 In our opinion, the best way to get to the top of Castle Hill is by taking the Funicular and then walking back down.

 Clark Ádám Square not only houses the Funicular, but also the city’s Kilometre 0.
-It is used to measure the distances in Budapest and Hungary.
+It's used to measure the distances in Budapest and in the rest of Hungary.

 Schedules and prices